-8.3 Change Control Levels
+7.3 Change Control Levels

 Changes to the NSTX Upgrade Project configuration, cost, or schedule baselines will be classified according to their impact on the project.
 The change approval levels are established consistent with the technical, cost, and schedule risk and are intended to feed into the higher level DOE configuration change system.
 Program directed changes will be approved at an appropriate level as determined within the Office of Science.
-For project baseline deviations, Table 8-1 summarizes the performance baseline change authority for the Deputy Secretary of Energy (Level 0), the Associate Director for Fusion Energy Sciences - Office of Science (Level 1), the NSTX Upgrade Project Federal Project Director (Level 2), and the NSTX Upgrade Project Laboratory Project Manager (Level 3).
+For project baseline deviations, Table 4 below summarizes the performance baseline change authority for the Deputy Secretary of Energy (Level 0), the Associate Director of Fusion Energy Sciences (Level 1), the NSTX

+Upgrade Project Federal Project Director (Level 2), and the NSTX Upgrade Project Laboratory Project Manager (Level 3).